artrugh/sitecore/DevFundamentals.9.3/TeamDevelopmentSitecore/teamDevelopmentSitecore.md

 7. Build your solution before pulling Sitecore items into your projects
     - Build: click Build in the nav, and select Build Solution Automatically it will:
-        - push your file to Sitecore
+        - push your file to Sitecore.
-        - push the configYaml file so that Sitecore uses YAML serializationYam
+        - push the configYaml file so that Sitecore uses YAML serialization.

 Pull Sitecore items into your project